datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 **Not Null** - If this is checked then it means that there must be a value for each row in this column.
 If it is **not** set and there is no value provided in the data then it will be set to 'NULL' which means 'I know nothing about what should be here'.
 (Not the string 'NULL' but the NULL value)

 In real datasets missing values are quite common and we have already looked at ways of dealing with them when they occur in tables.
-If you you were **check** this box and the data did have missing values for this column, the record from the file would be rejected and the load of the file will fail.
+If you were to **check** this box and the data did have missing values for this column, the record from the file would be rejected and the load of the file will fail.

 **U** - Or Unique.
 This allows you to say that the contents of the column, which is not the primary key column has to have unique values in it.
 Like Allow Null this is another way of providing some data validation as the data is imported.
 Although it doesn't really apply with the DB Browser import wizard as the data is imported before you are allowed to set this option.